 The salver was placed on view in the mayor’s parlour for a few days and was much admired by those who saw it.
 They would have considered it a kind gesture from a man who, despite a busy schedule, and despite previously having dined with the likes of Queen Victoria, Tsar Nicholas II, and Kaiser Wilhelm II, still found time to revisit Southampton and have lunch with the people of the town.
 Public opinion of him from his trip was positive and the crowds were a testament to that.
 He was perhaps at times viewed as being slightly eccentric, but often he appeared down-to-earth, friendly, amiable, and sincere.
 He was certainly a man with a great thirst for knowledge.

 King Chulalongkorn died in 1910, in the forty-second year of his reign.
 Remarkably, Chulalongkorn, or King Rama V as he was also known, fathered seventy-seven surviving children, and the current King of Thailand, Rama X, is his great-grandson.
 Chulalongkorn visited London again in 1907, to attempt to cure the kidney disease that would claim his life.
 In modern Thailand he is known by his epithet, Great Beloved King, as a result of his rule and reforms which modernised the kingdom, introducing railways, electric lights, and of course, electric trams.
 Seven years after his death, the country opened its first university which was named in his honour.
-He is perhaps best remembered for completely abolishing slavery in Siam, and for ensuring the nation’s independence despite pressure from larger powers.
+He is perhaps best remembered for completely abolishing slavery in Siam and for ensuring the nation’s independence despite pressure from larger powers.
 He had to cede land to the French in 1893, and in 1909 the Anglo-Siamese treaty was ratified in which he had to cede land to the British.
-Whilst it was a concession, it did maintain Siamese independence, which had been Chulalongkorn’s wish all along.
+Whilst it was a concession, it did ultimately help maintain Siamese independence, which had been Chulalongkorn’s wish all along.